 Collect details like annual revenue, employee count, business classification and location data.

-Request quotes from at least three insurers since pricing differs.
+Request quotes from at least three insurers since business liability insurance cost differs between them.

-Don't focus solely on premium costs when comparing options.
+Don't focus solely on affordable business insurance when comparing options.
 Some policies cover legal defense expenses in addition to your coverage limit, while others deduct these costs from your total protection amount.

 Use Ohio's Department of Insurance website to confirm licensing and check complaint records.
 Review AM Best financial ratings to assess the company's ability to pay claims and long-term stability.

-Ask about savings opportunities like bundling multiple policies, implementing workplace safety programs, or maintaining a clean claims history.
-These discounts can reduce your annual premium costs.
+Ask about savings from bundling multiple coverage types, implementing workplace safety programs or maintaining a clean claims history.
+These discounts can reduce annual premium costs.

 Request your certificate of insurance immediately after purchase since clients and landlords often require proof of coverage.